 Construction project management software is often the primary collaboration tool for individuals and teams working on construction projects to share information and collaborate on project documents once the project has broken ground.
 Teams use this technology to track the progress and costs of one or more projects.

 Typically, construction project management tools are separate from the technology used to design and engineer project plans.
 However, these tools frequently integrate with each other or use compatible file types.

 There is no official template for the features that a construction project management software will offer.
 Most project management software companies even have their own workflows and terminology for their software product’s specific features.
 But in general, companies who identify as construction project management software are solving the same problems and offering most of the same core functionality.

 Here, we’ll cover the key features that most construction project management software will include.

 1. Document Storage and Management

 A submittal is information about materials, equipment, etc. that a contractor submits to the architect or designer prior to fabricating or ordering, in order to ensure that the materials are appropriate for the project.
-Many of the best products provide a platform for sending and receiving submittals.
+Many of the best construction software products provide a platform for sending and receiving submittals.